Chapters

 What sets VEJA apart is working directly with organic cotton producers and buying their cotton at a market uncorrelated price.

 The price of cotton is mutually agreed upon in advance with the families.
-That way, ADEC farmers already know how much they will make per kilo.
+This ensures that ADEC farmers already know how much they will earn per kilo.

-We set up a 2-year contract at the beginning of the year, guaranteeing that we will buy their cotton.
-Thereafter, we set the price at the beginning of each year.
+We establish a 2-year contract at the beginning of the year, ensuring to buy their cotton.
+Subsequently, we set the price of the cotton for that year at the beginning of each year.

-This price covers the agroecological cotton production costs and allows producers to earn a decent income.
+This price covers the costs of agroecological cotton production and enables producers to earn a decent income.

-VEJA pays 50% of the harvest to support the communities in advance.
+VEJA provides 50% of the harvest in advance to support these communities.

-Even with the COVID19 pandemic, we have ensured the families that we will be purchasing the whole harvest signed in the contract.
+Despite the COVID-19 pandemic, we have assured the families that we will purchase the entire harvest outlined in the contract.

 Organic cotton stocked at ADEC